-- any further changes to the Company's financial statements or this Report that may be required due to U.S. Securities and Exchange Commission ("SEC") comments or further guidance regarding the accounting treatment of the Assumed Common Stock Warrants (as defined in Note 15 to the unaudited condensed consolidated financial statements in this Report); - the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting; - the Company's future financial and business performance, including financial projections and business metrics; - changes in the Company's strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - the Company's ability to scale in a cost-effective manner; - the Company's ability to raise capital, secure additional project financing and secure government incentives; - the Company's ability to complete construction of its plants in the expected timeframe and in a cost-effective manner; - the Company's ability to procure necessary capital equipment and to produce its products in large commercial quantities; - the impact of government laws and regulations and liabilities thereunder, including any decline in the value of carbon credits; - any increases or fluctuations in raw material costs; - the ability to maintain the listing of the Company's Common Stock on the Nasdaq; and - the impact of worldwide economic, political, industry, and market conditions, including the continued effects of the global COVID-19 pandemic, sanctions imposed against Russia following its military intervention in Ukraine, global supply chain disruptions, increased inflationary pressure, labor market constraints, and other macroeconomic factors.
+- the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting; - the Company's future financial and business performance, including financial projections and business metrics; - changes in the Company's strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - the Company's ability to scale in a cost-effective manner; - the Company's ability to raise capital, secure additional project financing and secure government incentives; - · the Company's ability to complete construction of its plants in the expected timeframe and in a cost-effective manner; - the Company's ability to procure necessary capital equipment and to produce its products in large commercial quantities; - the impact of government laws and regulations and liabilities thereunder, including any decline in the value of carbon credits; - the Company's ability to procure and store necessary raw materials; - any increases or fluctuations in raw material costs; - the ability to maintain the listing of the Company's common stock on the Nasdaq; and - the impact of worldwide economic, political, industry, and market conditions, including the continued effects of the global COVID-19 pandemic, sanctions imposed against Russia following its military intervention in Ukraine, global supply chain disruptions, increased inflationary pressure, labor market constraints, and other macroeconomic factors.

-Other risks and uncertainties set forth in this Report, including risk factors discussed in Item 1A under the heading, "Risk Factors".
+Other risks and uncertainties set forth in this Annual Report, including risk factors discussed in Item 1A under the heading, "Risk Factors".